 Russian watch brands are best known for their quality and affordability.

-However, Russia has a rich heritage of watchmakers that took off during the Soviet Union.
+The Russian and Soviet watchmaking history isn’t as long as other watchmaking countries.
+But Russia has a rich heritage of watchmakers that took off during the Soviet Union.

 Many Russian watch brands have a niche cult following now.